DETAILED ACTION

 Collins et al. teaches avenanthramide A concentration increases during malting (tables 5-6).
 Therefore, absent persuasive evidence to the contrary, one of ordinary skill in the art would have expected the malted dehulled oats of Rege to similarly comprise increased avenanthramide A concentration as compared to non-malted dehulled oats.

 Regarding claim 7, the claim recites alternatives, where “L-tryptophan” is chosen for examination.
-Thus, the remaining alternatives are construed to not be required.
+Thus, the remaining alternatives are construed to be not required.

 Klose et al. is relied on as evidence to show that malting oat causes storage proteins to be degraded into small peptides and amino acids (abstract).
 All free amino acids in oats and total amino acids are increased after the malting process (page 86 sections 3.4.1. and 3.4.2.; page 89 tables 1-2).